skeletora/RobocodeGA/DanCode/README.md

 When new class of robot is placed in this directory, the robots.database needs to be rebuilt.
 Robocode will do this but it may impact a parallel run.
 This does not need to be done when a new instance of an existing robot is plalce.
 (IE not after a new build, just after a completely new robot is added)

-In current work on the generic robot is in  the directory robots/generic.
+Current work on the generic robot is in the directory robots/generic.

 **ParallelRun**